flaze-dev/git-vault/README.md

 yarn dev <args>
 ```

-To install `git-encrypt` globally for development you can run:
+To install `git-vault` globally for development you can run:
 ```bash
 # Linux
 $ yarn i